khanhlin003/mh4518_simulation_in_fin/README.md

-# MH4518: Simulation Techniques for Barrier Reverse Convertibles
+# MH4518: Simulation Techniques in Finance - Barrier Reverse Convertible Analysis

-Welcome to our repository dedicated to the simulation and pricing of Barrier Reverse Convertible (BRC) derivatives.
-Here, we explore various models and methods to price these complex structured products effectively.
+Welcome to our repository dedicated to the simulation and pricing of Barrier Reverse Convertible (BRC) products.
+Here, we focus on analyzing and modeling the 7% p.a.
+CHF Barrier Reverse Convertible linked to Roche, Richemont, and Zurich stocks.

-## Overview of Barrier Reverse Convertibles

-Barrier Reverse Convertibles (BRCs) are structured products that offer a fixed coupon payment and conditional capital protection.
-Our simulations focus on:

-1. **Single Asset BRCs**: Linked to one underlying asset.
-2. **Multi-Asset BRCs**: Linked to a basket of underlying assets.

-## Key Features Modeled

-Our simulations capture the essential features of BRCs:

-* Fixed coupon payments
-* Continuous or end-of-term barrier observation
-* Potential for capital loss based on worst-performing asset
+## Featured Product Analysis

+Our primary focus is on a specific structured product:

+1. **7% p.a.
+CHF Barrier Reverse Convertible on Roche, Richemont, Zurich**
+   - Coupon: 7% p.a., paid quarterly
+   - Barrier: 60% of initial fixing, continuously observed
+   - Term: 15 months
+   - Currency: CHF
+   - Issuer: Credit Suisse AG, London Branch

+For detailed product specifications, please refer to the product factsheet in the `docs` directory.

 ## Modeling and Simulation of Underlying Assets

-We incorporate various asset models to ensure robust BRC pricing:
+We implement various models to simulate the behavior of the underlying stocks:

-* **Geometric Brownian Motion (GBM)**: The foundational model for asset price simulation.
+* **Geometric Brownian Motion (GBM)**: Basic model for stock price movements
-* **Heston Stochastic Volatility Model**: Captures dynamic volatility of underlying assets.
+* **Heston Stochastic Volatility Model**: Captures dynamic volatility of the stocks
-* **Jump-Diffusion Models**: Incorporates sudden price movements.

-Each model is simulated under various scenarios, considering effects of dividends and correlation between multiple assets.
+* **Correlation Matrix Estimation**: Models the interdependence between Roche, Richemont, and Zurich stocks

-## Pricing Methods
+## Pricing Methodology

-We utilize several numerical techniques for BRC valuation:
+Our repository includes implementations of various pricing methods:

-* **Monte Carlo Simulation**: For path-dependent barrier features.
+* **Monte Carlo Simulation**: For path-dependent barrier feature
-* **Finite Difference Method (FDM)**: To solve partial differential equations for option components.
+* **Finite Difference Method (FDM)**: Solves the multi-dimensional PDE for the BRC
-* **Analytical Approximations**: For quick pricing under simplified assumptions.
+* **Analytical Approximations**: Quick estimations using closed-form solutions where applicable

-## Sensitivity Analysis and Greeks
+## Risk Metrics and Sensitivity Analysis

-We compute key sensitivities to understand BRC price dynamics:
+We compute and analyze key risk metrics:

-* **Delta (δ)**: Rate of change in BRC price relative to underlying asset price.
-* **Gamma (Γ)**: Second-order price sensitivity to underlying asset movements.
-* **Vega (ν)**: Sensitivity to volatility changes.
-* **Theta (θ)**: Time decay of the BRC value.

-## Risk Assessment

-Our models provide comprehensive risk metrics:

-* **Value at Risk (VaR)**: Estimating potential losses.
-* **Expected Shortfall**: Assessing tail risk.
+* **Greeks**: Delta, Gamma, Vega, Theta for each underlying stock
+* **Barrier Probabilities**: Estimation of barrier hit probabilities
-* **Scenario Analysis**: Testing BRC performance under various market conditions.
+* **Scenario Analysis**: Product behavior under various market conditions

 ## Data Analysis and Backtesting

-We focus on empirical testing and validation:

-* **Historical Simulation**: Backtesting BRC performance using historical data.
-* **Stress Testing**: Evaluating BRC behavior under extreme market scenarios.
+Our analysis includes:

+* **Historical Data Analysis**: Performance of Roche, Richemont, and Zurich stocks
+* **Backtesting**: Simulating historical performance of similar BRC products
+* **Dividend Modeling**: Incorporating historical and projected dividends

+## Visualization Tools

+We provide tools for visualizing:

+* **Payoff Diagrams**: Interactive plots showing product payoff at maturity
+* **Stock Price Simulations**: Visual representation of Monte Carlo paths
+* **Sensitivity Surfaces**: 3D plots of product value against various parameters

 ## Contributing

-We welcome contributions that enhance our BRC simulations or introduce new relevant models.
+We welcome contributions that enhance our BRC analysis or introduce new relevant models.
 Please refer to our contribution guidelines for more information.

 ## License